 Characteristics of terrain models

 Cartographic terrain or relief models are three-dimensional representations of a part of the earth's surface.
-They convey an immediate and direct impression of a landscape, and are much easier to understand than two-dimensional maps for most people.
-A plane two-dimensional map can only portray the third dimension by limited cartographic devices, such as contour lines, relief shading and special signatures.
-These are rather abstract constructions, and require training and imagination from the map reader.
-This is especially true for representations of mountainous regions with steep slopes and rock faces is limited in conventional maps.
-Alternative paintings or photographs of a rock face are only able to provide the view of one single point.
-Only with terrain models it is possible to entirely depict the third dimension.
-Particularly on large-scale models, a huge amount of topographic details and information can be shown.
+They convey an immediate and direct impression of a landscape and are much easier to understand for most people than two-dimensional maps.
+The third dimension can only be portrayed in a two-dimensional map through limited cartographic devices, such as contour lines, relief shading and special signatures.
+These are rather abstract constructions and require training and imagination from the map reader.
+This is especially true for representations of mountainous regions with steep slopes and rock faces, which are limited in conventional maps.
+Alternative paintings or photographs of a rock face are only able to provide a single point of view.
+Only with terrain models is it possible to depict the third dimension in its entirety.
+Particularly on large-scale models a huge amount of topographic details and information can be shown.

-In the early time of topographic relief depiction – the time before aircrafts and balloons – terrain models were the easiest way to see the world from the bird’s eye view and the only one, where the observer could choose his position freely.
-Aircrafts didn’t exist beside balloons, and climbing on a mountain is only possible, where mountains exist.
-But still today, terrain models allow for the calm study of landscapes independently from weather conditions.
+In the early time of topographic relief depiction – the time before aircrafts and balloons – terrain models were the easiest way to see the world from a bird’s eye view, and the only one where the observer could choose his position freely.
+Aircrafts didn’t exist beside balloons, and climbing on a mountain is only possible where mountains exist.
+But still today, terrain models allow for the calm study of landscapes independent of weather conditions.
 In contrast to virtual models generated by a computer, the physically present model is easier and faster to understand.

-But there are some disadvantages for terrain models; the important ones being large space required for their installation and difficulties in transporting them because of the extent and particularly of the weight.
+But there are some disadvantages for terrain models; the important ones being large space required for their installation and difficulties in transporting them because of the extent and particularly the weight.
 Plaster models are most affected by these disadvantages, whereas thermoplastic models are relatively easy to transport.
 Another disadvantage is their production cost in both time and resources.
 New technologies may be able to shorten the production time and to reduce the costs.
 Unfortunately, these faster and cheaper techniques do not yet reach the quality of the best handmade plaster models.